 The Pribram-Jones Group in Chemistry and Chemical Biology at the University of California, Merced uses paper-and-pencil work, exactly solvable model systems, and computational studies to investigate the limits and breaking points of modern electronic structure theory, touching on a variety of application areas.
+We are members of the Center for Chemical Computation and Theory and the Consortium for High Energy Density Science.
 Look below for information on our research projects or visit our Publications page.

 Warm Dense Matter

 Found in the centers of planets and along the path to ignition of inertial confinement fusion capsules, warm dense matter is a highly energetic phase intermediate to solids and plasmas, with characteristics of both.
 Theoretical methods for warm dense matter must incorporate both thermal and quantum mechanical effects.
 Work in our group centers on development and analysis of density functional theory, time-dependent density functional theory, potential functional theory, and semiclassical methods for thermal ensembles.
 We have an ongoing collaboration with researchers at Lawrence Livermore National Laboratory to develop and apply new methods for calculating non-linear conductivities of warm dense materials.

 Traditional alloys contain only one or few primary components, with other components added in only small amounts to obtain desirable properties.
 Surprisingly, high entropy alloys are stable single-phase materials consisting of many components of nearly equiatomic compositions.
 Many of them have surprising and useful mechanical or magnetic properties.
 We work with collaborators at Harvey Mudd College to investigate these and other complex alloys using density functional theory calculations and work closely with experimentalists at HMC and UNSW.